Does Platelet-Rich Plasma Injection Work?

 A Case Study In Aggressive Quackery Marketing, Jones (ScienceBasedMedicine.org)

 At that time, the problem was that the marketing was irresponsible in light of the lack of evidence.
 It was a short wait for more.
-Today, the marketing is irresponsible in light of the evidence we now have …
+Alas, in the 2020s, the marketing is more at odds with the unimpressive evidence we now do now have …

-Plus it can hurt a lot!
+And these injections can also hurt a lot!
 One reader described it as “among the worst experiences of my life, definitely surpassing childbirth.”

 Relationship to stem cell therapy

-But regeneration is the goal of all of these methods, and the topic of stem cell therapy overlaps so much with PRP and ACI that they are practically the same thing with regards to safety, efficacy, and the concerns of skeptical consumers and regulators.
-They are biologically intriguing treatments that might amount to something someday — after all, we know regeneration is possible, thanks to salamanders! — but it’s a depressing mess so far, instead of being inspiring and promising.
+The theme of regeneration unites them, and the topic of stem cell therapy overlaps so much with PRP and ACI that they are practically the same thing with regards to safety, efficacy, and the concerns of skeptical consumers and regulators.
+They are all biologically intriguing treatments that might amount to something someday — after all, we know regeneration is possible, thanks to salamanders! — but it’s a depressing mess so far, instead of being inspiring and promising.
 These treatments are all being rushed to market in the same way, all sold as high-tech medicine to desperate consumers long before the science is done.

 Why platelets?

 The ruffled white one in the middle is a platelet — an “activated” platelet, specifically.
-When calm, they are smaller & smoother.
+When calm, they are smaller and smoother.

 In fact, PRP is often called “regenerative medicine,” because the idea of genuinely accelerated healing is so tantalizing, happy science fiction.
-But it’s more marketing than biology, surprise surprise.5 You could probably talk people into drinking a platelet smoothie if you told them it would “regenerate” them.
+But it’s more marketing than advanced biomedical science, surprise surprise — we don’t really have a good understanding of the relationship between platelets and healing.5 You could probably talk people into drinking a platelet smoothie if you told them it would “regenerate” them.

 But it is not safe to assume a soup of platelets is regenerative.
 In fact, it’s not even safe to assume it’s safe …

-Health Canada isn’t a fan, and notably they have safety concerns:6
+Health Canada isn’t a fan, and notably they have safety concerns (as of 2019):6

 Many emerging autologous cell therapy products may eventually prove to be safe and effective.
 However, most of these products are currently at the investigational stage of development with an on-going need to gather supporting scientific evidence.